aelogica/householder/README.md

 7. Run any bootstrap_server.sh or bootstrap.sh script within the newly homesteaded VM. (if the latter, it will substitute references to "vagrant" with "deploy")
 8. Reboot the VM again and wait for it to come up.

+Your boostrap_server.sh script should prepare the server with everything necessary to perform a cap deploy:cold if you are using Capistrano for deployment.

 ## Contributing